puniverse/comsat/docs/index.md

 [Dropwizard](http://dropwizard.io/) is a Java framework for developing ops-friendly, high-performance, RESTful web services.
 You can find sample for dropwizard-comsat application [here](https://github.com/puniverse/comsat/blob/master/comsat-dropwizard/src/test/java/co/paralleluniverse/fibers/dropwizard/MyDropwizardApp.java).

-In order to use dropwizaed in a Comsat environment, only few changes have to be made in the application declartion.
+In order to use dropwizaed in a Comsat environment, only few changes have to be made in the application declaration.
 First the yaml configuration file:

 ~~~ yaml